timpyrkov/excolor/README.md

 - Hue and saturation cannot colorize black-and-white image.
 They only change pixels where levels of red, gree, blue are not the same.

-- Colorize() function takes a greyscale or b&w image and adds colors to darg and light areas.
+- Colorize() function takes a greyscale or b&w image and adds colors to dark and light areas.

 ```